MikCil/academic-cv-sk9o1n/content/authors/admin/_index.md

 ## About Me

-Master's student and researcher in Digital Humanities @ Unifg, bass player and huge fan of open access, orecchiette, haiku, myths and technology used for social good.
+Master's student and researcher in Digital Humanities at the University of Foggia, bass player and huge fan of open access, orecchiette, haiku, myths and technology used for social good.
 Currently working on NLP, classics, computational linguistics and EdTech.